print-hi/rit/README.md

 - Account Based Pension shows trends in convergence plot.
 - Reverse Mortgage has large outliers in some simulations.
-- Variable Annuity and Pooled Annuity are not ready, priced incorrectly.
+- Variable Annuity and Pooled Annuity are priced incorrectly.